himelys/himelys.github.io/content/project/Verbal_HRI.md

 date = "2018-02-25"

 # Project title.
-title = "Auditory attention decoding"
+title = "Verbal Human-Robot Interaction Modeling"

 # Project summary to display on homepage.
 summary = "In this project, "

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "Auditory_BCI.png"
+image_preview = "Verbal_HRI.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`